jjanssen/django-testhook/README.md

 # django-testhook
-Template tag to enable testhook attributes on HTML elements.
+A Django template tag to enable testhook attributes on HTML elements.